 Developing Your Personal Brand

-There are several steps to creating a brand that serves you and your company, and it requires much careful thought on your part.
+There are several steps to creating a brand that serves you and your career, and it requires much careful thought on your part.
 Unlike a multi-person business, freelancers must come up with their branding all on their own.

 1. Think of Who You Want to Be

-Ask yourself what type of work you want to do, how you want to go about it, and what sets you apart?
+So now ask yourself what type of work you want to do, how you want to go about it, and what sets you apart?

 The core of what you do is the most basic part of your brand.
 You want to make sure you’ve defined this to yourself as clearly as possible and created a unique selling proposition.

 Simply put, a unique selling proposition is anything you do differently from your competition.
 Perhaps you specialize in doing things faster, cheaper, or more comprehensively than your competitors.
 That will be part of your brand.